 If you have never seen your piggy popcorn, or you want to see them do it again, there are a few methods to try to elicit the behavior.
 The following tips are common ways to get them to popcorn.

 - Give them a treat: Offer a healthy snack of fruits or vegetables.
 If they are excited about a particular type of food, they may popcorn when they receive it.

-- Put a new toy in their crate: Guinea pigs love the stimulation that comes with new toys, I wrote an article about best cavies toys, check from here.
+- Put a new toy in their crate: Guinea pigs love the stimulation that comes with new toys, I wrote an article about best cavies toys.
 Ladders, balls, mirrors, and tunnels are all great options to try if you want to see them popcorn with excitement.